ZacksTsang/ZTCircleMapPinView/README.md

 ZTCircleMapPinView
 ==================

-show the map pin view to center view what inspired by CItyGuide
+show the map pin view to center view what inspired by CityGuide